 Given the high degree of overlap of serum AAT concentrations among the varying genotypes, plasma levels of this protein alone are insufficient to definitively diagnose intermediate deficiency in M heterozygous genotypes (Pi*MZ, Pi*MS, and Pi*MNull).8

-To circumvent this overlap, protein genotyping, which is completely independent of AAT serum levels, detects specific AAT gene mutations, specifically S and Z variants, but it can also detect null and rare variants (E, F, G, I, M, and P) using PCR (or polymerase chain reaction) assays.9,10,11 PCR assays are limited by the prerequisite for specific primers and known sequence defects for accurate detection of mutations.
+To circumvent this overlap, protein genotyping, which is completely independent of AAT serum levels, detects specific AAT gene mutations, specifically S and Z variants, but it can also detect null and rare variants (E, F, G, I, M, and P) using PCR (or polymerase chain reaction) assays.9,10,11 PCR assays are limited by the prerequisite for specific primers and known sequence defects for the accurate detection of mutations.

 Whole gene sequencing, some of which can be completed in a day like Next Generation Sequencing (NGS), are able to detect stop mutations and recognize rarer and even unknown variants without the need for a primer.12

-To summarize, official AATD diagnosis requires confirmation of low AAT serum concentration levels AND either genetic testing that confirms a disease-causing mutation in both copies of the SERPINA1 gene OR detecting that an AAT protein variant does not functional properly by using isoelectric focusing.13 Isoelectric focusing is a methodology by which proteins are separated into their respective isoelectric points by migrating at varying speeds in a matrix according to the pH level.
+To summarize, an official AATD diagnosis requires confirmation of low AAT serum concentration levels AND either genetic testing that confirms a disease-causing mutation in both copies of the SERPINA1 gene OR detecting that an AAT protein variant does not function properly by using isoelectric focusing.13 Isoelectric focusing is a methodology by which proteins are separated into their respective isoelectric points by migrating at varying speeds in a matrix according to the pH level.
 The isoelectric point of a protein changes if there is a mutation causing an amino acid substitution.14

 Clinical Practice Guidelines, Recommendations for Testing